Electricity Laws and Incentives in Ohio

 Commercial Electric Vehicle Supply Equipment (EVSE) Incentive Program - AEP Ohio

-American Electric Power (AEP) Ohio offers financial incentives for the hardware, network services, and installation of EVSE for up to 300 Level 2 and 75 direct current (DC) fast EVSE.
-Incentives in varying amounts are available to all non-residential customers that have a valid AEP Ohio account.
-EVSE must be installed at a workplace, government facility, multi-unit dwelling, or other publicly available charging location served by AEO Ohio.
-Projects must involve a new installation from the approved EVSE list.
+American Electric Power (AEP) Ohio offers financial incentives for the hardware, network services, and installation of eligible Level 2 and direct current (DC) fast EVSE.
+Incentives are available in varying amounts to all non-residential customers.
+EVSE must be installed at a workplace, government facility, multi-unit dwelling, or other publicly available charging location served by AEO Ohio. .
 Customers in income eligible census tracts may qualify for greater incentives.
-For more information, including the incentive amounts and application terms and conditions, see the AEP Equipment Charging Incentives website.
+For more information, including the incentive amounts and eligible EVSE, see the AEP Equipment Charging Incentives website.

-Electric Vehicle Supply Equipment (EVSE) Lease Pilot Program - FirstEnergy
+Electric Vehicle Supply Equipment (EVSE) Rebate – Firelands Electric Cooperative (FEC)

 More Laws and Incentives